trashbirdecology/luisdva.github.io/_posts/2018-09-12-animate-untangle.md

 There was some interest in the code behind the animation, and I wanted to share it anyway because it’s based on actual data and I think that’s pretty cool.

-This is all made possible thanks to Thomas Lin Pedersen’s [gganimate](https://github.com/thomasp85/gganimate), a cool [usecase](https://coolbutuseless.github.io/2018/08/12/gganimate-with-bitmap-fonts/) with geom_tile() plots by [@mikefc](https://twitter.com/coolbutuseless), and this [post](https://rpubs.com/dgrtwo/tidying-enron) by [David Robison](https://twitter.com/drob) where he melts a table into long format with indices for each row and column and a variable holding the value for each cell.
+This is all made possible thanks to Thomas Lin Pedersen’s ['gganimate'](https://github.com/thomasp85/gganimate) package, a cool [usecase](https://coolbutuseless.github.io/2018/08/12/gganimate-with-bitmap-fonts/) with _geom\_tile()_ plots by [@mikefc](https://twitter.com/coolbutuseless), and this [post](https://rpubs.com/dgrtwo/tidying-enron) by [David Robison](https://twitter.com/drob) where he melts a table into long format with indices for each row and column and a variable holding the value for each cell.

 We can use real data from this table, originally from a book chapter about rodent sociobiology by Ojeda et al. (2016).
 I had a PDF version of the chapter, and I got the data into R following this [post]( https://rud.is/b/2018/07/02/freeing-pdf-data-to-account-for-the-unaccounted/) by [Bob Rudis](https://twitter.com/hrbrmstr).
 I highly recommend 'pdftools' and 'readr' for importing PDF tables.